bcgsc/pori/README.md

 # Platform for Oncogenomic Reporting and Interpretation (PORI)

 This repository contains central documentation for the platform as well as setup and installation instructions.
+A live demo of this is found at: [pori-demo.bcgsc.ca](https://pori-demo.bcgsc.ca).

 - [About](#about)
 - [Install with Docker](#install-with-docker)